Memphis Chapter

 Photo by Jay Walko

 Birding field trips are scheduled several times a month to nearby areas.
-Favorite birding sites include the forest and fields of Shelby Farms Park in east Memphis; the upland and bottomland hardwood forest of Meeman-Shelby Forest State Park; and the sludge ponds, fields and forest of the EARTH Complex.
+Favorite birding sites include the forests and fields of Shelby Farms Park in east Memphis; the upland and bottomland hardwood forests of Meeman-Shelby Forest State Park; and the sludge ponds, fields and forest of Ensley Bottoms/EARTH Complex.
 Scheduled trips are subject to change.
-For more information, contact Martha Waldron at Martha.waldron@gmail.com
+Contact Martha Waldron at Martha.waldron@gmail.com for more information.
+Click here for Seasonal Occurrences of Shelby County Tennessee Birds.

-Memphis Chapter members participate in Christmas Bird Counts, Breeding Bird Surveys, and a Mid-Winter Eagle Survey, as well as several special birding and related events in the region.
+Memphis Chapter members participate in Christmas Bird Counts and Breeding Bird Surveys, as well as several special birding and related events in the region.
 The Chapter has created checklists for all the major birding areas in west Tennessee, including state parks, refuges, and wildlife management areas.
 Over the years we have hacked bald eagles, osprey, and peregrine falcons.
 The Memphis Chapter has provided funding and secured grants for the acquisition of major natural areas in west Tennessee, including the more than 4,000 acre Wolf River Wildlife Management Area.

 MTOS is a 501 (c) (3) nonprofit organization whose mission includes the study of birds, conservation of habitat, and public education.
 Your membership donation supports these activities and is tax-deductible to the extent the law allows.
 Please also consider MTOS in your planned giving and estate planning.